UCL/metafloat/README.md

 Note that this same example is used to demonstrate the `metan` and `forestplot` commands within the [metan GitHub pages](https://github.com/UCL/metan/main/Examples/Example5.md), but without using `metafloat` directly (and without generating subgroup-specific treatment effects free from aggregation bias).
 It may be seen that far more lines of code are needed.

+To run this example in full, the `forestplot` command is required.
+This command is part of the `metan` package, which may be installed by typing:

+    . net describe metan, from("https://raw.githubusercontent.com/UCL/metan/master/src/")

 <a href ="https://github.com/UCL/metafloat/blob/main"><img src="Example5_Godolphin.png" width="75%" alt="forest plot" /></a>

 ```Stata